Movers From California to Texas: 2026 Cost & Best-Rated Carriers

 Container vs. full-service for this lane

-For the California → Texas corridor specifically, container services are unusually competitive because the lane is straight-shot freight with high reverse-direction demand.
+For the California to Texas corridor specifically, container services are unusually competitive because the lane is straight-shot freight with high reverse-direction demand.
 U-Pack and PODS both quote consistently 30–45% under full-service van lines on this lane.
 The trade-off is that you're loading and unloading the trailer yourself or hiring local labor on each end.

 What's different about a California origin